Practice Education PGCertStudy level: Postgraduate

 This module aims to build on your ability to manage professional learning processes at pre- and post-qualifying level in social work environments.
 You will critically examine their role as a Practice Educator, critically reflect on your knowledge of relevant theory and models of learning, methods of assessment, and develop strategies for supporting professional development and capabilities within an explicit value base.
 This module builds on the PEPS 1 (covered in module 7000SW and 7018SW) of the Practice Educator Professional Standards (PEPS) for social workers and enables you, as a registered social worker, to supervise final placement social work students and begin to meet PEPS 2.

-It is a requirement of the PEPS that candidates are social workers with at least three years' relevant work experience and qualified for two years.
+It is a requirement of the PEPS that you are a social worker with at least three years' relevant work experience and qualified for two years.

 Practice, Teaching and Education Part 2 - 10 credits